Jenna Hill – Social Development Coordinator

 The Elders Program provides homecare support, meals and activities for our Elders.
 By the way, an Elder is anyone is over 60 years old…

 The recreation team provides a unique program with various activities that encourages all ages to participate.
 The recreation coordinator is open to adventurous involvements with team sports and activities.
 The recreation team will develop programs and activities that encourage health and wellness for LNIB members and community.

 The family and wellness programs offer a variety of activities for families to participate in.
 They also support and facilitate our parents & Babes program.
 The Communities special events are facilitated through this program: community fun-day, Easter, Christmas, Halloween etc. with the support of other program staff.

 The key to revitalizing ancestral LNIB Culture Practices is having more people (individuals of all ages, families, neighborhoods, and the community as a whole) more aware of traditional culture practice, and practice them more often in their daily lives and special community culture events.

 If you have had a death in the family, LNIB is here to assist our Members.

 This form requesting assistance can be filled out and submitted on-line.

 Contact for funeral assistance is Director of Human Services, Bridget Labelle.

 Email: email@example.com or call 250-378-4089.

 Foot care will be provided by Shella Broman on Wednesdays for Elders and diabetics living on LNIB reserve.
 Anyone who is not an Elder or diabetic must have a Doctor’s note recommending foot care.
-Anyone wishing to receive these services can contact the health centre and speak with Irene Howe.
+Anyone wishing to receive these services can contact the Health Centre and speak with Emily Watson (Homecare Nurse).